Kirkegod/ATMChallenge/README.md

 newPerson.perform_deposit(2000)
 ```

 It's good to have our money safe in our account, but we also need some pocket money.
-So let's withdraw some walk around cash. :+1: Arguments below:
+So let's withdraw some walk around cash. :+1:

 ```